 void m(@NonNull Object obj)

 void m(@Nullable Object obj)

-This is no different (in terms of which calls to the moth)

 '''

 This is no different (in terms of which calls to the method will type-check) than writing just

 '''

 void m(@Nullable Object obj)

 '''

 The main benefit of polymorphic qualifiers comes when one is used multiple times in a method, since then each instance turns into the same type qualifier.
 Most frequently, the polymorphic qualifier appears on at least one formal parameter and also on the return type.
 It can also be useful to have polymorphic qualifiers on (only) multiple formal parameters, especially if the method side-effects one of its arguments.
 For example, consider